lmullen/lincolnmullen.com/source/_posts/2014-01-28-the-return-of-the-longuee-duree-in-american-religious-history.markdown

 \*\* In the long run, though, I think that it will be people who can combine the archive with broad reading who are going to do best.

+Is there anything in American religious history that can be said to be the longue duree?

+"As we shall see, a generation with limited prospects on the job market increasingly defined itself by its mastery of discrete archives."
+My sense as well.
+Now we need scholars who can demonstrate mastery over a wide swathe of material.